gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ### Installation of Restart DTLS Key Context for further DTLS Connections

-As each subsequent Key-Management DTLS connection complete the DTLS handshake and the Primary DTLS Key context has been derived and installed also the Restart DTLS Key context SHALL be installed.
+As each subsequent Key-Management DTLS connection completes the DTLS handshake and the Primary DTLS Key context has been derived and installed also the Restart DTLS Key context SHALL be installed.
 The closing of the previous DTLS connection SHALL NOT be initiated or completed until the Restart